If you set yourself up for success in any area of your life, luck is more likely to follow. The truth is, luck does favor the prepared.

 To be clear, this doesn’t only apply to employment.
 Being prepared for relationships, major purchases – really anything – will put you in a better position for luck to find you.

 When I met my husband, we were 14 years old.
-We met on the first day of freshman year of high-school.
-There was always something special between us, and we even dated for two months before we broke up (we were only 14!), but we remained friends for ten years.
+We met on the first day of our freshman year of high school.
+There was always something special between us, and we even dated for two months before we broke up (we were only 14), but we remained friends for ten years.

 I have always felt that it was lucky that we met.
 Lucky that on that first day of freshman year, we were in seven out of nine classes together.
 Lucky that we’d remained friends for all of those years.

 I’m not sure what would have happened if we’d been together since we were 14, but I don’t think it would have turned out like this.
 That wasn’t what our story was meant to be and luckily, when it was our time, we found our way back to each other.

-I believe that you can do it.
-I believe that we are each forces to be reckoned with in our own individual way; And if you feel that fire to learn and work hard, chance will favor your preparedness.
+I believe that we are each a force to be reckoned with in our own individual way; And if you feel that fire to learn and work hard, chance will favor your preparedness.